mbarkhau/pretty-traceback/README.md

 FileNotFoundError: [Errno 2] No such file or directory: 'command_that'
 ```

-If your terminal is wide enough, the long paths preserved.
+If your terminal is wide enough, the long paths are preserved.

 <div align="center">
 <p align="center">